-Impact 2 - Impact to Human Health and Groundwater during Operation as a Result of New Sources of Contamination being Introduced
+Impact 2: Impact to Human Health and Groundwater during Operation as a Result of New Sources of Contamination being Introduced

-- 11.7.51 The Facility will operation under an environmental permit, be operated by fully trained and staff, and in line with company standard operating procedures.
-Risk to human health and controlled waters could occur during the operation of the Facility from new sources of contamination could be introduced as a result of maintenance activities.
-Should any maintenance activities be undertaken during the operation of the Facility, the same risks to human health (including maintenance works and general public) and controlled waters are likely to occur.
+11.7.69 The Facility will be operated in accordance with the conditions of an environmental permit, which will require it to be operated by fully trained staff, and in line with company standard operating procedures.
+Risk to human health and controlled waters could occur during the operation of the Facility from new sources of contamination which could be introduced as a result of maintenance activities.
 However, it is anticipated that same PPE requirements and embedded mitigation measures considered during the construction stage of the Facility will be utilised.
-Therefore, the magnitude of impacts is considered to be negligible. - 11.7.52 Impacts to hydrogeology as a sensitive receptor are considered to be highly localised and restricted to the Application Site.
+Therefore, the magnitude of impacts is considered to be negligible.

+- 11.7.70 The sensitivity of human health receptors is considered to be high.
+Maintenance and operational staff were considered to experience the greatest magnitude of effect due to more direct exposure routes resulting from the activities they would be engaged in, in comparison to the general public.
+Potential impacts to maintenance and operational staff can, however, be managed via appropriate building construction design.
+Embedded mitigation, as described in Table 11-14, will control most impacts associated with ground contamination. - 11.7.71 The sensitivity of controlled waters is considered to be medium, for the reasons previously outlined.
+Impacts to hydrogeology as a sensitive receptor are considered to be highly localised and restricted to the Principal Application Site.
 Accidental spillages may occur, leading to the introduction of new sources of contamination during the operation of the Facility.
-These were considered in detail within Chapter 13 Surface Water, Flood Risk and Drainage Strategy. - 11.7.53 With the incorporation of environmental permitting requirements, embedded mitigation impacts to human health and groundwaters from operational and maintenance actives are considered to be of minor adverse significance.
+These were considered in detail within Chapter 13 Surface Water, Flood Risk and Drainage Strategy.

+11.7.72 Given the magnitude of the impact is considered to be negligible and the sensitivity of the receptors is considered medium to high, with the incorporation of environmental permitting requirements and embedded mitigation measures, effects to human health and groundwaters from operational and maintenance activities are considered to be of negligible to minor adverse significance.
 This is not considered to be "significant" in EIA terms.